China publishes new rules for IPOs, seen as signal listing resumption imminent

 However, the CSRC resumed publishing IPO applications on its website in late April, and so far nearly 300 companies have submitted preliminary prospectuses, hoping to raise over 200 billion yuan ($32.11 billion) combined, according to Reuters estimates based on fundraising targets in the prospectuses.

-Several companies have already been approved to list, but none have yet entered the final phrase of the process in which the IPO dates and fundraising targets are formalized.
+Several companies have already been approved to list, but none have yet entered the final phrase of the process in which the IPO dates and fundraising targets are formalised.

 While this is seen as good news for brokerages, investment banks, underwriters and for the companies themselves, individual investors are less sanguine.